Aryansh-S/USACO/algo_by_div/README.md

 > What versions of C++ are compatible with these implementations?

 I guarantee compatibility with C++17 and above across all implementations, though some might also work with C++14 or C++11.
+For the most part, if the implementation compiles, you should be fine.

 > If you say you've finished a division, how come its file is still being updated?